 3. Do you offer fixed pricing?
 Obviously, crafting a strong service contract is one of the most influential steps in arranging for IT managed services.
 Moreover, pricing is the heart of any contract.
 For most businesses, fixed pricing is the best option for dealing with IT consultants.
-As an example, you might arrange for IT managed services on a retainer – in other words, you will pay your IT consultant a fixed amount each month for specific time period.
-This is beneficial for you, since you’re guaranteed the same price no matter how many hours are required of the IT consultant.
+As an example, you might arrange for IT managed services on a retainer – in other words, you will pay your IT consultant a fixed amount each month for a specific time period.
+This is beneficial for you since you’re guaranteed the same price no matter how many hours are required of the IT consultant.
 And IT consultants often appreciate retainer work as well, since they are guaranteed a consistent income.

 How to Check an IT Consultant’s References

 It’s standard for business leaders to ask IT consultants for references.
 Ask to speak with other businesses that have faced the same issues or challenges that confront your firm.
 Once you make contact with a client of each IT consultant, inquire whether the consultant communicates well with business leaders and employees.
 (Of course, your own gut feelings will also give you a good indication of whether each IT consultant would be a good fit for your firm.)
-Be up front about asking about the difficulties or challenges of working with each potential IT partner.
+Be upfront about asking about the difficulties or challenges of working with each potential IT partner.

-Another area that deserves inquiry: consistency of service technicians.
+Another area that deserves inquiry: the consistency of service technicians.
 As you speak with the different references, ask if a consistent representative provided their IT managed services.
 Ideally, the same IT consultant will visit your organization every time – that way, you won’t have to foot the bill while a new expert learns your system.

 Once you’re done speaking with references, you’ll probably be able to narrow down your list of IT consultants to three or four possibilities.
 Schedule second (or, by this point, perhaps third) interviews with each and ask any follow-up questions that have arisen since you began the vetting process.
 This is a good time to ask what each IT firm would do if your main IT consultant is unavailable when a problem strikes.
 Each IT services provider should be able to delineate a backup plan.